50 seeds $2.25

 Asclepias tuberosa is a native perennial with bright orange flowers that bloom in mid summer, attracting hummingbirds, native bees and butterflies.
 It's also a host plant for Monarch, Queen, and Gray Hairstreak butterfly larvae.
 Asclepias tuberosa is a long-lived, drought-tolerant perennial once it is established, but it doesn't like to be transplanted.
 It prefers well-drained soil in full sun.

 Also known as Butterfly Weed, Pleurisy Root and Butterfly Milkweed.
 Deer resistant.
 Hardy in zones 4-10.

-Sow indoors in late winter.
-Barely cover the seeds, then refrigerate for 3 weeks.
+Start seeds indoors in late winter.
+Barely cover with soil, then refrigerate for 3 weeks.
 Or sow outdoors in the fall.
 Full sun.
 Spacing 12".

 Copyright (c) Diane's Flower Seeds.
 All rights reserved.